shaunwarman/charter-bus-skill/UTTERANCES.md

 ### averagePointsAgainstByYear

  - yearly average points against for {name}
- - {name} average points against by year
+ - {name}'s average points against by year
  - what is the average points against by year for {name}
  - average points against by year for {name}
  - what is the average points against by year for {name}